molotof/HandShaker/README.md

 			-d  - Deauth packets sent to each client (default 1) -p  - Only attack clients above this power level
 			-g  - Use android GPS to record AP location
-			-n  - Use besside-ng to capture handshakes
+			-B  - Use besside-ng to capture handshakes
-			-b  - Use evil twin AP to capture handshakes
+			-E  - Use evil twin AP to capture handshakes
-			-m  - Use mdk3 for deauth (default aireplay-ng)
+			-M  - Use mdk3 for deauth (default aireplay-ng)
-			-t  - Attempts to capture per AP (default 3)
+			-T  - Attempts to capture per AP (default 3)
+			-W  - Only attack WEP encrypted APs
 			-s  - Silent
 			-h  - This help